I-Jac/wLiquify-docs/top/why-wliquify.md

     *   Rebalancing happens automatically, guided by market forces.
     *   Operates under transparent, open-source rules.
     *   Designed for future community governance.
     *   As emphasized, this index is **genuinely backed by the underlying crypto assets**.
-When you buy into the index, you're buying a stake in the actual tokens, reflecting their true market dominance and aiming for 1:1 performance with the collective top 30.
+When you buy into the index, you're buying a stake in the actual tokens, reflecting their true market dominance and aiming for 1:1 performance with the collective top 30 (comprising leading, dynamically selected, non-stablecoin, non-CEX cryptocurrencies).

 2.  **Smart & Streamlined: Our Efficient Pool Architecture**
     *   A single, unified pool for all index component tokens.